-The Krylov subspace often contains an excellent approximate solution to the linear system, even when the depth $p \ll n$ .
-See [37, Chaps.
+This is a natural subspace to build because we access A via matrix-vector products.
+Furthermore, the Krylov subspace often contains an excellent approximate solution to the linear system, even when the depth $p \ll n$ .
+See [50, Chaps.
 6 and 7].

-For computations, we need an explicit basis for the Krylov subspace.
-Although it is straightforward to form the monomial basis visible in (1.7), the condition number may grow exponentially [7, 17], rendering the basis useless for numerical purposes.
+For computations, we need an explicit basis $\boldsymbol{B}$ whose columns span the Krylov subspace.
+Although it is straightforward to form the monomial basis visible in (1.8), the condition number of the basis often grows exponentially [10, 23], rendering the basis useless for numerical purposes.
+The standard practice is to fully orthogonalize the monomial basis (using the Arnoldi process of subsection 4.2), which is costly.
+But sGMRES does not require an orthogonal basis to operate!
+Instead, we will consider other procedures that quickly construct Krylov subspace bases with a modest condition number.
+Section 4 outlines several possible approaches.